 House-hunters who like period properties should consider the streets around St Mary’s and The Mount, all within easy walking distance of York’s main attractions, parks and shops.

-The city’s west side suburbs, such as Acomb and Nether Poppleton, offer viable alternatives to commuters outside the centre, thanks to a railway station at Upper Poppleton.
-York’s excellent rail connections are creating a ripple effect on house prices in the surrounding villages – it’s worth looking at Elvington and Holgate for the best of both worlds.
+York’s excellent rail connections are creating a ripple effect on house prices in the surrounding village, so it’s worth looking at Elvington and Holgate for the best of both worlds.

 Getting around and about York

 By rail: York lies about halfway between London and Edinburgh, with fast rail services to both.
 Trains from York station to Edinburgh take two hours 30 minutes.
-You can get to London Kings Cross in two hours by rail, Newcastle in an hour and Leeds in 30 minutes.
+You can reach London Kings Cross in two hours by rail, Newcastle in an hour and Leeds in 30 minutes.

-By car: The A64 Leeds-to-Scarborough road skirts the south of York; the road also connects the city to the A1M and M1.
-The A19, mostly dual carriageway, links Doncaster to Middlesborough and Teeside.
+By car: The A64 Leeds-to-Scarborough road skirts the south of York and also connects the city to the A1M and M1.
+The A19, mostly dual carriageway, links Doncaster to Middlesbrough and Teesside.
 The A59 links York to the spa town of Harrogate.

-By air: York doesn’t have its own international airport but Leeds Bradford international airport is only 23 miles away.
+By air: York doesn’t have its own international airport, but Leeds Bradford international airport is only 30 miles away.

-By sea: At just 38 miles away Hull Ferry Terminal is easy to get to from York.
+By sea: Just 38 miles away, the Hull Ferry Terminal is easy to get to from York.
 It connects to Rotterdam and Zeebrugge.